SherG/s2/blog/acquisition-behavior-outcomes.md

 ## 1. How Are We Going to Acquire Traffic From Our Target Audience?

 * Who is our audience?
-What do we know about their behaviors, values or preferences?
+What do we know about their behaviors, values, or preferences?
 * How do we find our audience?
 * How can we increase awareness of our brand among this audience?
 What sort of "brand introduction" would our audience find delightful or appealing?
 * Once individuals become aware of our brand, what's our plan for enticing/influencing them to consider what we offer?
 Which options are the most <a href="/business-priorities/">cost- and time-effective</a>?